-Rear Admiral Penoyer assumed duties as Commander, Coast Guard Force Readiness Command in July 2018.
-The Force Readiness Command directs the activity of 41 subordinate units in 17 states impacting every Coast Guard Mission… every unit…every enlisted rating… and every officer specialty… every day… to deliver mission-ready forces through superior training, doctrine, leader development, readiness assessments, and major exercise support.
+Rear Admiral Brian K. Penoyer assumed his duties as Commander, Eleventh Coast Guard District in July of 2020.
+As such, he oversees the Coast Guard’s safety, security, law enforcement and environmental stewardship operations from the California-Oregon border to Peru including Arizona, Utah, and Nevada.
+He previously served as Commander, Coast Guard Force Readiness since July 2018.
+The Force Readiness Command directs the activity of 41 subordinate units in 17 states impacting every Coast Guard Mission…every unit…every enlisted rating…and every officer specialty…every day…to deliver mission-ready forces through superior training, doctrine, leader development, readiness assessments, and major exercise support.

 Prior to his assignment as the Commander, Force Readiness Command, Rear Admiral Penoyer commanded the Fourteenth Coast Guard District.
 As the Commander, he directed all Coast Guard missions across the Central and South Pacific, an area spanning over 12.2 million square miles and including the Hawaiian Islands, Guam, American Samoa, and the Commonwealth of the Northern Marianas, with additional activities in Singapore and Japan.
 The region encompasses almost half of the U.S. maritime Exclusive Economic Zone and reaches nearly three times the size of the continental United States.